 At about the same period (the 1570s), it came to mean a simpleton or fool, then a foolish, conceited, showy, vain person, “a fop; a superficial pretender to knowledge or accomplishments”, as Samuel Johnson defined the type in his Dictionary.
 Through the following two centuries it was a common term of disparagement for a man whose exterior display of fashion disguised the superficiality within.
-It was often qualified by adjectives such as “impertinent”, “arrant”, and “egregious” (in the negative sense).
+It was often qualified by adjectives such as “impertinent”, “arrant”, and “egregious” (in the negative sense of outstandingly bad).

 George Thompson of New York University found a description in the Commercial Advertiser of June 1800 which suggested that the type flourished in America as well as in Britain, though the style was different: “Receipt to make a New-York COXCOMB.
 Take a creature of any age, from 12 to 21, cut off its hair close to its head, excepting a little bit resembling a small kitten’s tail, dress it in large white trowsers, and high top bootees and putting a lighted segar [cigar] in its mouth, set it a-walking among the ladies at Corres’ gardens.
 The more smoke it puffs in the faces of the company the better.”